local-ring/Markov-Models-for-Language/README.md

 We have three folders:

-- `model`: contains the model (Markov transition dataframe and last word-punctuation dataframe) trained.
+- `model`: contains three pre-trained model (Markov transition dataframe and last word-punctuation dataframe).
-- `train`: contains the legal downloaded trainning text.
+- `train`: contains the legally downloaded trainning text.
 All available novels of Sherlock Holmes.
-- `book`: contains the some books professor provided for first assignment.
+- `books`: contains the some books professor provided for first assignment.
 User could train if you don't like Sherlock Holmes.

 ##